JackPotat0/jackpotat0.github.io/docs/game.md

 #### Dragon Quest VIII: Journey of the Cursed King (PS2)
 What kind of JRPG fan that has never played a DQ game?
 Time to fix that.
 I know full well I will not like the narrative  aspects of the game, just here to experience the "original" RPG vibes.
 Just as expected I cannot endure to the end.

 The director really be like "You and I know the deal, so I will not even bother to explain and off you go".
 There is only one cutscene without dialogue to explain the reason of this "journey".
 The worst part is that that really is all there's to it, no plot twist no nothing (Ok I am sure there will be more but it wont be mind breaking).
 The characters are all rather one dimensional, which would have been fine if their dialogue is not as bland and dry as it is.
 Funny accents and voice acting cannot replace good writing.
+One possible explanation for my annoyance is that the cast is too theaticral for my taste.

 The series is known for raiding houses and breaking pots, but I never expected the items are so nice that it is very worth to do it everywhere.
 I used to think that I will find something nice to say about the music once I played but that did not happen.
 The only good thing about the music is that it sounded inoffensive.
 The style is so plain it feels like AI can generate the soundtrack.
 Sometimes I just feel like listen to literally any other battle theme from other games.
 It made Gust from Chrono Cross sound awesome, at least it was catchy!
 There are a lot of tracks but feels like there are only 5 tracks in total.